Number Conservation via Particle Flow in One-dimensional Cellular Automata: Open questions

 There are two types of multi-particle automata.
 In automata of the first type, each cell contains several containers, each for one kind of particle, and the particles only move between ``their'' containers.
 This kind of automaton has a theory that is a straightforward extension of the one-particle theory.

-In automata of the second type, there is only one container in each cell and several kinds of particles that must fit together into such a container.
+In automata of the second type, there is only one container in each cell and particles of different ``colours'' that move between the the cells.
 Here the theory will be more complex.

 \item What about particles in higher dimensions?

 The derivation of Theorem~\ref{thm:flow-construction} only works in one dimension.
 For higher-dimensional cellular automata therefore new ideas are needed.